Franjcf/hybridPorousInterFoam/README.rst

 **Note on adapted libraries**

-- The libraries marked as "adapted" were obtained from the open-sourced *porousMultiphaseFoam* source code first published in Horgue P. et al. (2015).
+- The libraries marked as "adapted" were obtained from the open-sourced *porousMultiphaseFoam* source code published in Horgue P. et al. (2015).
 Said code is exclusivly used to efficiently model Darcy-scale flows and can be found here: https://github.com/phorgue/porousMultiphaseFoam

 ################################################################################
 Citing the Toolbox